Statements

 let vExplicitCtx: Context = context(); // explicit type Context, a built-in Structlet vCtx = context(); // inferred type Context

-Note, that initial value of null
+Note that the initial value of null

-can mean both an empty map<K, V>
+can mean either an empty map<K, V>

 with arbitrary K